Bustleton, Philadelphia: Primary and secondary schools

 The area is served by the School District of Philadelphia.
 The primary public elementary schools are Joseph J. Greenberg Elementary, which is K-8, and Anne Frank Elementary, which is K-5.
 Most children that attend Anne Frank then attend C.C.A.
-Baldi Middle School, which is 6-8.
+Baldi Middle School, which is 6–8.
 The primary public high school, George Washington High School, is located on Bustleton Avenue, just north of the northernmost boundary of Red Lion Road.

 Anne Frank opened in 1961 as Bustleton Elementary School and received its current name in 1987.
+It was renamed at the suggestion of the Anne Frank Institute.
+The school board decided to rename an elementary school that had a non-person name.
+The Philadelphia Inquirer stated that it was likely the first school in the United States to be named after Frank, and the first school in the city with a teenager as its namesake.

-Maternity of the Blessed Virgin Mary Roman Catholic parish sponsors a large elementary school.
+Maternity of the Blessed Virgin Mary Roman Catholic parish sponsors a large elementary school, of the Roman Catholic Archdiocese of Philadelphia.
 There are no Roman Catholic parochial high schools in Bustleton, but many students go to Archbishop Ryan High School (co-ed), Father Judge High School (all boys), St. Hubert's High School (all girls), or Bishop McDevitt High School (co-ed).
 Politz Hebrew Academy and Lehigh Christian Academy both serve Pre-K to 8th grade.
 The Politz School occupies the buildings of the former Jacobs and Fayette Public Schools.
 The Fayette School, a Samuel Sloan building, was listed on the National Register of Historic Places in 1988 and dates to 1854.

 Local students may also attend a variety of academies or prep schools (both charter, private, and parochial) both within Bustleton and in the larger metropolitan area.

 There are no colleges or universities in the neighborhood.